protectwise/troika/packages/troika-three-text/README.md

 npm install troika-three-text
 ```

-You will also need to install a compatible version of [Three.js](https://threejs.org); see the notes in the [Troika 3D Readme](../troika-3d/README.md#installation) for details.
+You will also need to install a compatible version of [Three.js](https://threejs.org); see the [notes on Three.js versions in the Getting Started docs](../../docs/getting-started/setup.md#threejs) for details.

 ## Usage